didiukeje/didiukeje/README.md

 - 👯 I’m looking to collaborate on building lots of front-end projects
 - 🤔 I’m looking for help with manipulating javascript functions.
 - 📫 You can reach me on twitter @didiukeje, instagram @didi_ukeje
-- ⚡ Fun fact: I'm not good with aesthics.
+- ⚡ Fun fact: I'm not good with aestethics.